ICCRE2024 @ Osaka, Japan

 Fellow of IEEE | Fellow of the Canadian Academy of Engineering

-Biography: Dr. ZHANG Hong is currently a Chair Professor in the Department of Electronic and Electrical Engineering at Southern University of Science and Technology (SUSTech).
+Biography: Dr. ZHANG Hong is currently a Chair Professor in the Department of Electronic and Electrical Engineering at Southern University of Science and Technology (SUSTech), China.
 Prior to joining SUSTech, he was a Professor in the Department of Computing Science, University of Alberta, Canada where he worked for over 30 years.
-Over his career, Dr. Zhang has trained over 80 graduate students at MSc and PhD levels and post-doctoral fellows, who have moved on to their successful and important positions in academia and industry.
-Dr. Zhang's research interests include robotics, autonomous vehicles, computer vision, and image processing.
-He held an NSERC Industrial Research Chair from 2003-2017, and made significant contributions in robotics research.
-He currently serves as the Editor-in-Chief of IROS Conference Paper Review Board, a flagship conference of the IEEE Robotics and Automation Society.
+Dr. Zhang's research interests include robotics, computer vision, and image processing, and he has made significant contributions in these areas.
+Among his services in the international robotics community, he served as the Editor-in-Chief of IROS Conference Paper Review Board, a flagship conference of the IEEE Robotics and Automation Society, from 2020 to 2022.
+Currently, he is serving a three-year term on the Administrative Committee (AdCom) of the IEEE Robotics and Automation Society, from 2023 to 2025.
 In recognition of his many contributions, Dr. Zhang was elected a Fellow of IEEE and a Fellow of the Canadian Academy of Engineering.

 The Hong Kong University of Science and Technology (Guangzhou), China